GUIDELINES to follow when you see a coyote…

 - Wave your arms, clap your hands, and shout in an authoritative voice.

 - Make noise by banging pots and pans or using an air horn or whistle.
+These sounds can also alert the neighbors.

 - Throw small stones, sticks, tennis balls or anything else you can lay your hands on.
 Remember the intent is to scare and not to injure.